BhavyeMathur/goopylib-v1/README.md

 # Goopy

 ## Introduction
-Goopy is a simple-yet-powerful 2D graphics framework built on top of Tkinter capable of creating good-looking, modern GUIs, games, and simple animations.
+Goopy is a simple-yet-powerful 2D graphics framework built on top of Tkinter capable of creating good-looking, modern GUIs, games, and animations.

 This graphics library is built upon John Zelle's graphics.py package which he made for use with his textbook "Python Programming: An Introduction to Computer Science".
 Over the past 2 years, I have worked on editing this library to add more featurs to use with making my GUIs and games.
 My entire aim while editing was to create a powerful medium to enable me to create good-looking graphics within Python and I have spent a lot of time making sure this is the case.
 Thus, this is a very intuitive, simple to use package with the potential of growing into one of the best Python Graphics Libraries.